For-otten/sharethings-website/README.md

 ## Features

-- Display lists of games and artworks.
+- Display lists of games, videos, music and artworks.
 - Each item includes an image, title, category/author, and user comments with ratings.
 - Smooth navigation between pages using React Router.